 If you have a coach, then your coach should be doing that thinking for you.
 But, if you are self-coached, or are trying to decide the value of a particular training plan, then you’ll want to consider the role of some basic and advanced objectives for various types of workouts.

 The basic objectives that any training plan should incorporate include endurance, force and technical efficiency.
 And, depending upon your performance goals, race distance, and athletic experience, you may also want to pursue some advanced objectives including muscular endurance, anaerobic endurance, and power.
-Let’s consider each of these in turn, starting with the most important, basic training objectives.
+In this post, we consider a few of the training goals for endurnace athletes.

-Endurance is the starting point for any runner or triathlete.
-Without it, there is no speed, no power, no efficiency.
-Throughout the training calendar, the majority of the workouts in your training plan should emphasize endurance.
 Keep in mind, however, that building endurance is not always about long runs, rides or swims.
 Building endurance also results from consistency and frequency in training routines.
-So, you can think about your total weekly volume, as well as the duration of any one workout, as an important element of endurance.
+So, think about your total weekly (or micro-cycle) volume, as well as the duration of any one workout.

 It is also important to note that endurance is one of the first abilities to fade during prolonged absence from training.
 This is why we need to be especially careful not to begin a taper too early, or to cut off total volume too dramatically before it is time.
 (If you are interested, we’ve offered some ideas for an effective taper protocol here.)